Île-à-Vache: Bernard Kock

 In 1862 the entrepreneur Bernard Kock, who owned a Florida cotton plantation, visited the World Fair in London.
 When he saw two bales of cotton from Haiti, he was impressed by the quality and immediately saw a business opportunity.
 He conceived a plan to develop Île-à-Vache by sending 5,000 emancipated slaves from the United States to grow cotton there.

 He left for Haiti on May 17, 1862, and arrived in Jacmel on June 3.
 From there he went on horseback to Port-au-Prince, where he was warmly received by the president of the country, Fabre Geffrard.
 The negotiations were difficult.
 The president supported the arrival of more blacks to the country, but he was also reluctant to rent a piece of Haitian soil to a white man.
 Kock managed to sign a contract on August 8 which granted him a 10 year lease of Île-à-Vache, with the right to an extension of a further 10 years.
 The rent was 3.5 gourdes (about $0.35) per hectare.
 He had to start operations within six months and a number of employee supervisors had to be black.
 They would be immediately naturalized as Haitians upon arrival.
 Kock was to provide a percentage of all the wood that he chopped on the island, as a kind of tax.
 The contract also guaranteed that he would protect the Haitian state, and that he would not have to pay import duties on the supplies that he imported.

-During the same period, the United States was embroiled in the American Civil War and President Lincoln, who was in favor of the abolition of slavery, was considering plans to establish colonies of emancipated slaves in countries like New Granada and Liberia.
+During the same period, the United States was embroiled in the American Civil War and President Abraham Lincoln, who was in favor of the abolition of slavery, was considering plans to establish colonies of emancipated slaves in countries like New Granada and Liberia.
 He even offered $50 to anyone who took a black person abroad and gave him a job there.

 Kock left on August 14 for New York, and arrived on August 28.
-American Secretary of State William Seward received many complaints from Central American governments who saw no advantage in the advent of so many blacks to their region.
+American Secretary of State William H. Seward received many complaints from Central American governments who saw no advantage in the advent of so many blacks to their region.
 In light of these complaints, Seward stalled Kock's plan.